All in the Family

 Chef and Ace Marketeer

-Colleen and her twin sister Mary Claire grew up helping at markets and steeped in the joy of fresh food, extended family gatherings, great food and hard work.
-With a passion for cooking from an early age, Colleen worked her way through culinary training at Johnson & Wales, always keeping involved in all the activities at the farm and in the farm kitchen.
-She can most often be found at the South of the James market, her year-round “home” market, and she is famous for the baked goods she makes in the farm kitchen.
-Colleen also works for Richmond’s famed Sub Rosa Bakery several days a week, creating their “architectural” (layered) doughs and pastries.
-An avid fitness fan, Colleen teaches several exercise classes each week, and she loves distance cycling and running.
+Colleen and her twin sister Mary Claire grew up helping at farm markets and steeped in the joy of fresh food, extended family gatherings, and hard work.
+With a passion for cooking from an early age, Colleen worked her way through culinary training at Johnson & Wales and has recently launched her own “River City Bakery,” participating weekly at the Tuesday afternoon Birdhouse Market.
+Despite her other endeavors, Colleen stays involved in all aspects of the farm and is deservedly famous for the baked goods she makes in the certified kitchen.
+She can most often be found at the Forest Hill Farm Stand–her new year-round “home” market.
+An avid fitness fan, Colleen is also a certified “BodyPump” instructor, and she loves distance cycling and running.

 Molly Frackelton Schutrumpf